simpixelated/simpixelated.com/src/posts/the-autumn-greenway/index.md

 The Monon Trail is amazing for traveling north and south, but we need more connections going east and west.
 We need more safe biking and walking infrastructure to encourage people to leave their car at home.

 Everyone will benefit from fewer cars on the road, even those that never use this proposed path.
-For those that still choose to drive, they will have less traffic on the way and more parking spaces at their destination.
+For those that still choose to drive, they will encounter less traffic on the way and more parking spaces at their destination.

 #### To provide more safe routes to school